Category: Career Opportunities

 JOB OVERVIEW

-We are seeking a Registered Nurse (RN) to join our Community Health Centre Team at CNH.
+We are seeking a Registered Nurse (RN) to join our RISE Community Health Centre team.
 The position provides primary care, health promotion and outreach nursing services as part of an interdisciplinary team.
-There will be opportunities in this role for case management; wound management; administration of medications and immunizations; performing phlebotomy; Triaging same day visits; preforming mental health and addiction care; and chronic and infectious disease management.
+There will be opportunities in this role for case management, wound management, administration of medications and immunizations, performing phlebotomy, triaging same-day visit, performing mental health and addiction care, and chronic and infectious disease management.

 SKILLS & QUALIFICATIONS